ZiweiXU/ssh-gpu-report/README.md

 2. A terminal simulator with xterm-256color support.
 3. `gpustat` installed on all target hosts.
 4. `jq` installed on the host running `gpureport.sh`.
+5. `perl>=5` installed on the host running `gpureport.sh`.

 ## Usage

-To prints the report to your terminal:
+Print the report to your terminal:
 ```shell
 bash gpureport.sh [config_file]
 ```

-You can also redirect the report to a file and `cat` it later on:
+Redirect the report to a file and `cat` it later on:
 ```shell
 bash gpureport.sh [config_file] > report.txt ; cat report.txt
 ```

-You can also combine it with `watch` to get the latest updates:
+Combine it with `watch` to get the latest updates without waiting:
 ```shell
 # Run this in a tmux session
 while true ; do IFS= ; report=$(bash gpureport.sh) ; echo $report > report.txt ; sleep 60 ; done